mrrocks/simpletastic/README.md

     ```scss
     @extend %row;
     ```
 2. Then include the `column` mixin in the child element(s).
 In this case one third of the available space.
+This is basically a clear-fix.

     ```scss
     @include column(1 of 3);